nortd/lasersaur/manual/software.md

 ### LasaurApp

 This is the local web app serving the user interface.
-It's functions include the following:
+It's features include the following:

 - send vector files to the Lasersaur
 - import files and optimize